carriersounds/midiRipper/README.md

 ---
 ## Future-updates

--  Viable sensitivity slider for a wider range of detection
+-  sensitivity slider for a wider range of detection
--  Definitely need to make a recording indicator!! + prompt to save midi file
 -  Option for automatic octaveCount setter
 -  Image processing for auto-aligning piano without user setup?
 Line detection algorithm maybe?
 Could be very cool to design

 -  I don't really know how pull requests or git stuff works yet so you'll have to guide me on that if you'd like to contribute.
 -  [DONE] I'm considering a UI revamp with [Dear ImGui](https://github.com/ocornut/imgui) in future updates for better usability.
+-  [DONE] Definitely need to make a recording indicator!! + prompt to save midi file

 ---